hcarrillo001/DesignPattern/README.md

 Concrete Classes

-  2. Automobile, Airplane and Boat extends (inherit) from Vechile.
+  2. Automobile, Airplane and Boat classes extends (inherit) from Vechile.

 Factory Class
   1. A public static final instance is created and set equal to null.